omidshabab/text_image_api/README.md

 - Maximum 5 lines of text per image
 - Text is automatically wrapped to fit within the canvas
 - Currently optimized for Persian/Arabic text (RTL)
-- Requires UploadThing account for image hosting
+- Requires Liara object storage or UploadThing account for image hosting

 ## Deployment